 Brent was also the Unfavorite to Hank once.

 Unishment: Brent and Hank raid the backyard of the local Fun-Hating Confiscating Adult to retrieve the toys he took from them when they were kids.
 He catches Brent but Hank ditches him to save his own ass (payback for Brent doing the same thing to him earlier).
-The old man punishes Brent by making him eat 4 buckets of crab apples, which doesn't faze a Big Eater like him in the slightest.
+The old man punishes Brent by making him eat 4 buckets of crab apples, which worked well on Hank earlier but doesn't faze a Big Eater like Brent in the slightest.
 He even asks for more when he's finished.

 Old Man: That wasn't as satisfying as I'd hoped.